qy-yang/Data-Visualisation/README.md

 # Data Visualisation
-Basic data visualisation python codes
+This project is to run through the basic data visualisation python codes